 Remember, standing in queues takes away the opportunity to maximise player learning in the limited practice time you have.
 By kicking queues into touch, all players will have multiple opportunities to practise (and improve), so instead of one turn every four minutes, they may get four turns in one minute.
 I’m sure your players will thank you for it and you’ll see the results transpire on match day.

-If you want more on this topic, visit my website and check out the Game-Based Rugby Coaching programme.
+visit my website and check out the Game-Based Rugby Coaching programme.
 This programme has dozens of games with videos and further explanations.
 When you subscribe you get access for 12 months, can view video examples, helpful explanations, weekly tips and access to online workshops.